diggs1711/clean-code-note-javascript/Head First Design  Patterns/notes.md

 - when code is written to an interface, then it will work with any new cases implementing that interface through polymorphism
 - Less concrete classes, promotes coupling between classes => Code will be 'open for modifiction'(Not good!)
 -

+- The factory method defines an interface for a creating an object but lets subclasses decide which class to instantiate.
+Factory method lets a class defer instantiation to subclasses.

+##### Design Principle
+- Depend upon abstractions.
+Do not depend upon concrete classes

+Guidelines
+- No variable should hold a reference to a concrete class(don't use new)
+- No class should derive from a concrete class
+- No method should override an implemented method from it's lower classes

+##### Abstract Factory Pattern
+- provides an interface for creating families of related or dependent objects without specifying a concrete class

+###### Difference between Factory Method and Abstract Factory?
+- Factory uses classes and abstract uses objects to decouple
+- Factory method creates objects through inheritance whereas abstract factory method does it through composition
+- To create objects using the Factory Method, you need to extend a class and provide an implementation for a factory method
+- Use of abstract method if you have a family of related products

+#### Chapter 5 - Singleton Pattern
+- The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.

+Issues
+    - synchronization issues
+        - use synchronized keyword => can degrade performance by factor of 100!!
+        - if application always uses Singleton and is not resource intensive move creation to top of class(eager instantitation)
+        - double checked locking

+#### Chapter 6 - Command Pattern: Encapulating Invocation
+- encapsulate method invocation
+- The Command Pattern encapsulates a request in an object, thereby letting you parameritize other object with different requests, queue or log requests, and support undoable operations

+#### Chapter 7 - Adapter and Facade
+- An intermediate class that maps from one interface to another

+- The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+#### Principle of Least Knowledge
+- talk only to your immediate friends

+#### Chapter 8 - Template Method
+- defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

+- A hook is a method that is declared in the abstract class, but only given an empty or default implementation.
+This gives subclasses the ability to “hook into” the algorithm at various points